 I am educated and trained as a registered dietitian and have always enjoyed the role dietitians play as educators to patients, clients and consumers.
-The opportunity to expand on a teaching role is what attracted me to a position as a university lecturer.
+Expanding my role as a nutrition educator of future practitioners has been deeply fulfilling.
 I am energized by working with future generations of registered dietitians.
-I believe it is a privilege to teach and contribute to the development of future leaders in dietetics.
+I believe it is a privilege to teach and contribute to the development of future leaders in the field.
 As a life-long learner, I strive to stay up to date through professional development activities and practice so that my students will have access to current standards and knowledge.
 I attempt to instill enthusiasm, respect for one another, and a sense of community in the classroom in order to promote an environment where students enjoy learning.
 This is evidenced in my teaching materials, course expectations and professional conduct.

-The courses I teach are required for the Didactic Program in Dietetics.
+The courses I teach are required for the Didactic Program in Dietetics and the Dietetic Internship.
 I have four primary goals in teaching dietetics students: 1) to ensure students acquire foundation knowledge and skills in dietetics to promote future competence as dietetics practitioners; 2) to nurture development of leadership skills for future professional roles; 3) to develop the ability to synthesize and integrate information and ideas as dietetics professionals; and 4) to stimulate excitement in pursuing a career in dietetics.

 To achieve these goals I rely on a variety of teaching methods and enjoy trying new teaching techniques.
 I am a fan of the "flipped" format and utilize this method to better assess what students are understanding.
 The "flipped" format also promotes the application of theory to practice.

-I use a variety of assessments of learning, including “teach backs,” quizzes, case studies, exam, papers and presentations.
+I use a variety of assessments of learning, including gallery walks, quizzes, case studies, exams, papers and presentations.
 Each assessment method used is also intended to enhance future performance as a professional.
 BlackBoard is utilized for all of the courses I teach.
 Student performance, coupled with student evaluations, provide outcomes to identify areas of teaching that can be improved.